DirectRTX/Simple-Ad-Network/README.md

 <b>Member's List Section</b>

 This section lists all of your members that have ever earned money.
-We do not list any members that just signed up and never sent any traffic or earned any money.
+This list only contains a list of members that have sent traffic to your network.
 There's a lot of members that signup and never do anything.

+Here's a breakdown of each column in this table:

+ID -
+Email -
+Traffic -
+CPM Rate -
+Revenue -
+Earnings -
+Profit -
+Activity -

 <b>Daily Stats Section</b>